LanceMcCarthy/akeyless-extension-azdo/docs/getting-started.md

   ...
 ]
 ```
 Using the `appid` allows you to make sure only that exact service principal can access the secrets.
-While using a tenantId allos any service principal in the org to access them.
+While using a tenantId allows any service principal in the org to access them.
 Choose appropriately for your needs.